I often get this question, what’s the difference between an acne cause and a trigger?

 Chronic inflammation, so for myself that is especially an issue because I have chronic diseases that cause inflammation, so of course, my root causes of acne are very hard to tackle.
 That’s why I have to be especially careful with my triggers.
 Chronic inflammation, so that doesn’t necessarily need to be something as big as mine like fibromyalgia or ankylosing spondylitis.
 It can be just your body is overworked, you’re stressed out, any reason for your body to have inflammation, that is a root cause.

 A naturopath can go over all of the many many ways that inflammation could happen in your body.
-It might take them a long time to go over all of them, but there’s certainly a lot of different reasons for your body to create chronic inflammation.
+It might take them a long time to go over all of them.
+However, there’s certainly a lot of different reasons for your body to create chronic inflammation.

 Then another root cause is nutritional deficiencies.
 So you’re not getting enough of a certain vitamin, a certain mineral, etc. For me, I need a lot of antioxidants, zinc, vitamin D, and I need a really good probiotic.